NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 Would the supplier need to have the rejected parts returned for analysis this must be agreed upon in advance as our default action is to scrap after registration of failure.

-Herrmans continually monitors its suppliers to ensure they continue to meet Herrmans’ requirements, and to ensure that the supplier continues to ship acceptable parts.
+Nordic Lights continually monitors its suppliers to ensure they continue to meet Nordic Lights’ requirements, and to ensure that the supplier continues to ship acceptable parts.
 This may consist of:

 - A quality management system surveillance audit at the supplier’s facility